MrKudsk/AOC/aoc2022/README.md

 ### --- Day 06: Tuning Trouble ---
 1. How many characters need to be processed before the first start-of-packet marker is detected?
+2. How many characters need to be processed before the first start-of-message marker is detected?
+3.
 ### --- Day 07 ---

 ### --- Day 08 ---